The course of the war will determine the fate of the economy and the housing market

 Rental Investments are also made by private individuals.
 Thus, a bold conclusion could be drawn that the share of rental investors on the purchase side of the Tallinn apartment market is approximately 25%.

-The increased share of rental investors has been an additional factor that has created a shortage of housing.
+The increased share of rental investors has been an additional factor in creating a housing shortage.
 If the home buyer puts the old home up for sale after purchasing a new home, the rental investor will not increase the supply in the secondary market when making the purchase transaction.
-This, in turn, has been additional upward pressure on prices.
+This, in turn, has put additional upward pressure on prices.

 Developers and builders are in trouble